 The legislation does not apply to:

 Complaints must be filed with the Nova Scotia Labour Standards Division within six months of a violation of the Nova Scotia Labour Standards Code taking place for the Division to have the authority to address the complaint.
-For example, an employee begins a job on July 2, 2019 and regularly works overtime hours without receiving overtime pay.
-Ten months later, on May 1, 2020, the employee files a complaint with Labour Standards claiming overtime pay dating back to their first week of employment.
-Labour Standards cannot order the employer to pay overtime pay owed since July 2, 2019.
-Labour Standards can only order the employer to pay overtime pay owed between November 1, 2019 and May 1, 2020, which is the 6-month period immediately preceding the date the employee filed the complaint.
+For example, an employee begins a new job and regularly works overtime hours without receiving overtime pay.
+Eleven months later, the employee ends their employment and files a complaint with Labour Standards claiming overtime pay dating back to the beginning of their employment.
+If Labour Standards finds the employer violated the overtime pay provisions of the Code, Labour Standards can only order the employer to pay overtime pay owed within the 6-month period preceding the date the employee filed their complaint.

 If you have any questions, please contact Labour Standards.